Skip to main content

 ⏳ Understanding “Pending” Status

-• A “Pending” split-rent status indicates your rent payment is scheduled for the next payment cycle at 2 PM ET on the next business day.
+• When your split-rent shows “Pending” in your Livble app, it means your rent payment and first installment are scheduled for the next payment cycle at 2 PM ET on the next business day.

 💳 First Installment Debit

-• This payment secures your loan and initiates the rent payment process.
+• This payment is applied to your loan and enables the rent payment process.

 ⚠️ Important Considerations